 “Tastes like chicken salad!”

-I may fail at electronics, but I’m happy to announce that I excel at this faux chicken salad sandwich.
+I may fail at a lot of things, but I’m happy to announce that I excel at this vegan chicken salad sandwich.

 // Best Compliment Ever //